MathematicGuy/RemoteObsidian/Project Skin/German Vocabulary.md

 es like
 + ist es in - is it like

-Vocab Practice
+Vocab Practice.
 + Wie ist es in Wien
 	What is it like in Vienna
 + Hallo, ich bin Anna.
-Ich komme auch aus Frankreinch Hello, I am Anna.
+Ich komme auch aus Frankreinch.
+	Hello, I am Anna.
 I also come from Frank
 Auch Aus - also from
 + Woher kommst du